nozhanb/landCoverClassification/README.md

 ## 2.1 Content Description

-___templates___: Is a directory that contains two html files; ___index.html___ and ___result.html___.
+___templates___: is a directory that contains two html files; ___index.html___ and ___result.html___.
 The two files are used in the ___api.py___ code to create an html page and give the ability to load the required images to run the classificatoin model.

-___uploads___: Is a directory that contains the images to be uploaded into our model via html page.
+___uploads___: is a directory that contains the images to be uploaded into our model via html page.

-___api.py___: This file will provide the interface between our docker container and the user.
-It provides an html page where the usesd can upload images.
+___api.py___: this file will provide the interface between our docker container and the user.
+It provides an html page where the usesr can upload their images.
+Once the images have uploaded by the user it calls the convert.py file for creating a dataframe out of the uploaded images.
+Once the dataframe is ready it will call the ml.py to run the trained land model calssification on the prepared dataframe.
+Finally, it will call the visual.py to create a semantic map of the uploaded images based on the output of the ml.py.

-___model.pk___: This is our ___trained___ machine learning/land cover classification model.
+___model.pk___: this is our ___trained___ machine learning/land cover classification model.
 The ___.pk___ extension shows the model has been pickled to be transferable.
-(The pickling process has been done using the pcikle package in python.)
+(The pickling process has been done using ___pickle___ package in python.)

-___Dockerfile___: This is the Dockerfile where we use to create an ubuntu 18.04 slim version.
-Once that ubuntu image has been created it will automatically set up a container with all the required specifications such as ability to connect to the local host.
-For dfurther information read the content of the Dockerfile.
+___Dockerfile___: this is the Dockerfile where we use to create an ubuntu 18.04 slim version.
+Once the ubuntu image has been created it will automatically set up a container with all the required specifications such as the ability to connect to the local host.
+For further information read the content of the Dockerfile (see 3 for the location of the Dockerfile).

-# ??.
-Running the Model
+# 4. Running the Model

 Once you have downloaded/cloned the repository, use the ___Dockerfile___ to create the required docker image and then run the docker image to create the container.
 Next, just type in the browser "0.0.0.3000".
 This will connect you to the container.
-Then the an html page will pop up and asks you for your images to be uploaded.
+Then the an html page will pop up and asks you to upload your images.
 Up load your images and click on ___upload___ button.
-Once uploaded the images will be sent to the container where our classificaton model is.
-After a few minutes (depending on how big your image is) you willl receive a message stating "Processing done!".
+Once uploaded the images will be sent to the container where our classificaton model is running.
+After a few minutes (depending on how big your image is) you will receive a message stating "Processing done!".
 This means the classification is over.
-The user needs to remember that the image should be tranfered from the container to local machine as this process will not happen automatically.
+The user needs to remember that the image should be transfered from the container to local machine as this process will not happen automatically.
 This can be done in two way SCP or mannually.

-# 2. Satellite Imagery Acquisition

-All the acquired satellite imageries in this work were collected from [EO Browser](https://www.sentinel-hub.com/explore/eobrowser).
-However, for the purpose of this work the processed satellite imageries are provided in the image repository.

-# 3. Codes' Description

-There are two ...
-# 4. Docker Container

-# 5. Python Flask
+> docker_container_id scp path_to_image_in_docker_container path_to_desired_location_on_local_machine